Depending on your camera type you may have additional options to configure your camera:

 With mobile the controls are available in landscape view only while in the live view.
 The picture below shows the different controls.

 In addition the the optical zoom you can use digital zoom (on any camera type) with a simple pinch gesture of the image on your mobile device.
+On mobile remember to lock the view at the bottom right so that it doesn't swipe through cameras and allows you to zoom.

 With certain camera models you may have Image Settings available.